Gender Differences in Speech Development in Toddlers

 Gender difference plays a vital role in the development of linguistic abilities in children.
-Studies have shown that even in similar environmental conditions, gender difference in language acquisition is clearly visible.
-Biological evidence shows that processing of language in girls is more abstract, whereas in males, it’s sensory.
+Studies have shown that even in similar environmental conditions, there’s a clearly visible difference in language acquisition in genders.
+Biological evidence shows that processing of language in girls is more abstract, whereas, in males, it’s sensory.

 Understanding Gender Differences in Language Development

 - Even though girls begin to speak at an earlier age than boys, the difference is only a few months.
 There’s a normally accepted range in age within which most children begin to speak, which is 18-24 months.
 Girls are often at the beginning period of this timeline and boys at the later end.